Bomb Technician: Employment Info & Requirements

-Bomb Technicians are highly trained explosives experts who carry out the inspection, deactivation and safe removal of explosive devices.
-Bomb Technicians also conduct bomb sweeps and safely destroy unused ammunition, commercial explosives and fireworks.
-Bomb Technicians conduct investigations, write reports and testify in court as expert witnesses.
+Bomb technicians are highly trained explosives experts who carry out the inspection, deactivation, and safe removal of explosive devices.
+They also conduct bomb sweeps and safely destroy unused ammunition, commercial explosives, and fireworks.
+Bomb technicians conduct investigations, write reports, and testify in court as expert witnesses.

-According to the Bureau of Labor Statistics (www.bls.gov), the number of jobs for police officers is expected to increase 11% by 2016; however, there are few openings for Bomb Technicians because once officers enter this specialization, they rarely move into other fields.
-According to Salary.com (www.salary.com), the median yearly salary for police officers is $49,158.
-Bomb Technicians also are usually entitled to hazard pay, as well as insurance and retirement benefits.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the number of jobs for police officers is expected to increase 7% from 2010-2020; however, there are few openings for bomb technicians because once officers enter this specialization, they rarely move into other fields.
+According to the BLS, the median salary for police patrol officers in May 2012 was $55,270; salary data specifically for bomb technicians was not available.
+In addition to salary, bomb technicians are usually entitled to hazard pay, as well as insurance and retirement benefits.

-Related to Bomb Technician: Employment Information and Requirements for Becoming a Bomb Technician
+Related to Bomb Technician: Employment Info & Requirements

 - Recently Updated

-Online graduate degrees in law enforcement are difficult to find.
+Online graduate degree programs in law enforcement are difficult to find.
 Criminal law programs provide education in areas...